 The siting process in California (which is not yet terminated) can be characterized by four rounds of discussions as shown in Table 2, which provides a summary of the entire process.
 Each round, in turn, contains a summary of how the problem was defined, the initiating event, and how the discussions were concluded.
 The remainder of this subsection discusses in more detail the decision process within each of the rounds.
-The main elements of rounds A, B, C, and D are described in Tables 3, 4, 5 and 6, respectively.
+The main elements of rounds A, B, C, and D are described in Tables 3, 4, 5, and 6, respectively.

-Round A began in September 1974, when the applicant filed for approval of three sites on the California Coast--Point Conception, Oxnard, and Los Angeles--to receive gas from Indonesia.
-The application raised two central questions which defined the problem addressed in Round A: Does California need LNG, and if so, which, if any, of the proposed sites is appropriate?
+Round A began in September 1974, when the applicant filed for approval of three sites on the California Coast-Point Conception, Oxnard, and Los Angeles-to receive gas from Indonesia.
+The application raised two central questions which defined the problem addressed in round A: Does California need LNG, and if so, which, if any, of the proposed sites is appropriate?

 The agenda for discussion was more narrowly defined at this stage.
-The wheels of the process were set into motion, not by a broadbased energy-policy question initiated in Washington, but by a proposal from industry for three pre-selected sites.
-The importance of this processwhere the initiative is taken first by industry--in preselecting the agenda for debate cannot be overemphasized.
-The initiating proposal framed the problem as "Should the proposed LNG sites be approved?", and not "Should California have an LNG terminal in view of the alternatives, costs, risks, etc.?"
-Setting the agenda in this manner did not preclude the "need" question from entering the debate, but it did ensure that the Table 2: Summary of Rounds in California LNG Siting Case
+The wheels of the process were set into motion, not by a broadbased energy-policy question initiated in Washington, but by a proposal from industry for three preselected sites.
+The importance of this process-where the initiative is taken first by industry-in preselecting the agenda for debate cannot be overemphasized.
+The initiating proposal framed the problem as "Should the proposed LNG sites be approved?, and not "Should California have an LNG terminal in view of the alternatives, costs, risks, etc.?"
+Setting the agenda in this manner did not preclude the "need" question from entering the debate, but it did ensure that the question was only considered in the context of a siting application.